 So, for backpacking, your question comes down to this: How do you want to sleep?
 Share a tent or go with separate tents?
 And then, is the weight worth it to you?
 Do the math: If you’re fitting four people in this tent, the weight is less than 2 lbs. per person, about 1 lb.
 12 oz.
 Not bad, really.
 For three people, it’s up to a respectable 2 lbs.
 5 oz.
 For two, about 3 lbs.
 9 oz — but if you use this tent for just two people, you’ll be backpacking with a spacious palace.

 Half Dome 4 Plus Tent Review: Car Camping?

 The nice thing about the REI Co-op Half Dome 4 Plus Tent is that you can take it car camping.
 For two people and a dog, it’s super roomy.
 On the other hand, there are many other camping tents that give you more volume and space — and if they weigh a bit more, who cares?
 The car is packing the weight.

 Still, you’re definitely not going to want to take any heavier 4-person car camping tents into the backcountry — but you can take the REI Co-op Half Dome 4 Plus backpacking if it makes sense for those you’ll be sheltering.
-If this is the kind of versatility you would error towards, the Half Dome 4 Plus gains some points in versatility.
+If this is the kind of versatility you would error towards, the Half Dome 4 Plus gains some major points.

-REI Co-op Half Dome 4 Plus Tent Review: Quality & Design
+Half Dome 4 Plus Tent: Quality & Design

 If you’re on board with the overall size and weight, let’s talk quality and design.
 REI makes excellent backpacking tents that all perform well above their price points.
 For example, the ultralight REI Quarter Dome 2 (see our review) competes with tents that cost quite a bit more.
 As we have come to expect from REI, the Half Dome also competes very well against higher priced competition when you consider the size of the floor, volume, weight and overall quality.